 Although improperly recorded grades may be challenged, contesting a student's grade in a course or on an examination is handled through the complaint process found in policy FNG (LOCAL).
 A grade issued by a teacher can be changed only if, as determined by the board of trustees, the grade is arbitrary, erroneous, or inconsistent with the district's grading guidelines.
-[See Finality of Grades at FNG (LEGAL), Report Cards/Progress Reports and Conferences on page 69, and Complaints and Concerns on page 34.]
+[See Report Cards/Progress Reports and Conferences on page 77, Complaints and Concerns on page 40, and Finality of Grades at policy FNG (LEGAL).]

-The district's student records policy is found at policy FL (LEGAL) and (LOCAL) and is available at the principal's or superintendent's office.
+The district's student records policy is found at policy FL (LEGAL) and (LOCAL) and is available at the principal's or superintendent's office www.rungeisd.org.

-Note: The parent's or eligible student's right of access to and copies of a student records does not extend to all records.
+Note: The parent's or eligible student's right of access to and copies of student records do not extend to all records.
 Materials that are not considered educational records-such as a teacher's personal notes about a student shared only with a substitute teacher-do not have to be made available.